PTAB Axes RapidPulse Blood Clot Removal Patent

 Law360Law360

-The most comprehensive patent reform in over sixty years was brought about by the Leahy-Smith America Invents Act (“AIA”), which includes a complete restructuring of the post-grant patent proceedings at the U.S. Patent & Trademark Office (“USPTO”).
+The most comprehensive patent reform in over sixty years was brought about by the Leahy-Smith America Invents Act (“AIA”), which included a complete restructuring of the post-grant patent proceedings at the U.S. Patent & Trademark Office (“USPTO”).

 Law360